Introduction

 What Sets Bamboo’s Tensile Strength Apart from Wood’s?

-In practical applications, bamboo is effectively used for:
+In practical applications, bamboo excels in:

 - Reinforcing concrete structures

-- Building flexible yet strong frameworks
+- Constructing flexible yet robust frameworks

 - Creating durable furniture and decorative items